willmitchell/secret_runner_aws/README.md

   }
 }
 ```
-Prove that we can exec a subcommand and see the secret exposed as an env var:
+Prove that we can run a subcommand and see the secret exposed as an env var:

 ```
-$ ssm_executor --prefix com-example -m mymodule -s prod exec -c 'env' | grep DB_PASS DB_PASS=hello
+$ secret_runner_aws --prefix com-example -m mymodule -s prod run -c 'env' | grep DB_PASS DB_PASS=hello

 ```